-Clery Timely Warning Notices are specifically related to compliance with the federal Clery Act, which requires colleges and universities to notify students and employees whenever there is a threat that a serious crime is ongoing or may be repeated - so campus community members can protect themselves from harm.
-The Clery Act identifies specific crimes that require a timely warning notice to be issued, when crimes are reported to officials with significant responsibility for student and campus activities, campus safety or the local police and the reported crime(s) are believed to have occurred on campus, in or on non-campus buildings or property, or on public property contiguous to the campus.
-All Clery Act Crimes represent a serious or continuing threat to the person and well-being of students and employees.
+- Clery Timely Warning Notices are specifically related to compliance with the federal Clery Act, which requires colleges and universities to notify

+students and employees whenever there is a threat a serious crime is ongoing or may be repeated, so campus community members can protect

+themselves from harm.
+The Clery Act identifies specific crimes that require a Timely Warning Notice to be issued when crimes are reported to

+officials with significant responsibility for student and campus activities, campus safety or the local police and the reported crime(s) are believed

+to have occurred on campus, in or on noncampus buildings or property, or on public property contiguous to the campus.

+- Types of incidents or situations that constitute a Clery Timely Warning being sent are all Clery Act Crimes that represent a serious or continuing threat to the person and well-being of students and employees.
 Examples include but are not limited to:

-- · Murder or Homicide
+- Murder/homicide

-- Sex Offenses
+- Sex offenses

 - Robbery

-- Aggravated Assault
+- Aggravated assault

-- · Burglaries (occupied rooms, offices or structures)
+- Burglaries

-- Hate Crimes
+- Hate crimes

 - · Persons with weapons with intent to use

 - · Threat of violent crime

 - · Situations where suspect is not known

 - · Assault (physical or sexual)

-Timing, Content and Decision Criteria for a Clery Timely Warning Notice
+• Timing, Content and Decision Criteria for a Clery Timely Warning Notice

 - The Clery Act does not define what is timely.
-However, the warning should be issued as soon as pertinent information is available because the intent of a Clery Timely Warning is to alert the campus community of continuing threats, especially concerning safety, thereby enabling community members to protect themselves. - Clery Act regulations do not specify what information should be included in a Timely Warning.
-However, the warning should include all information that would promote safety, because the intent of the warning is to enable members of the campus community to protect themselves. - The issuing of a Timely Warning notice should be decided on a case-by-case basis in light of all of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts. - Generally, the warning will specify the type of reported crime, the time and location at which the reported crime occurred, and specific advice to the campus community regarding steps to take to avoid becoming a victim.
+However, the warning should be issued as soon as pertinent information is available because the intent of a Clery Timely Warning Notice is to alert the campus community of continuing threats, especially concerning safety, thereby enabling community members to protect themselves. - Clery Act regulations do not specify what information should be included in a Timely Warning Notice.
+However, the warning should include all information that would promote safety because the intent of the warning is to enable members of the campus community to protect themselves. - The issuing of a Timely Warning Notice should be decided on a case-by-case basis in light of all of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts. - Generally, the warning will specify the type of reported crime, the time and location at which the reported crime occurred, and specific advice t o the campus community regarding steps to take to avoid becoming a victim.

-How Clery Timely Warning Notices are Issued
+• How Clery Timely Warning Notices are Issued

-Clery Timely Warning notices will be issued to students and employees upon confirmation of a significant emergency, dangerous situation, incident or crime, impacting the campus community and/or the surrounding area.
+- Clery Timely Warning Notices will be issued to students and employees upon confirmation of a significant emergency, dangerous situation, incident or crime impacting the campus community and/or the surrounding area.
 This information may be disseminated to campus community members via a variety of mechanisms or mediums.
-Clemson University will use one or more of the following means:

-- Electronic mail messages: Media Relations will be responsible for issuing the Timely Warning by email to students' and employees' campus email addresses - · Text messaging to cellphones of those enrolled in the service - Emergency website - Timely Warnings are posted on the CU Safety website at clemson.edu/cusafety - Timely Warnings may be posted to other locations, including both public and university social media channels as deemed appropriate.
-Follow CUPD on Twitter at twitter.com/CU_Police and on Instagram at instagram.com/clemsonuniversitypd

-Anyone with information possibly warranting a Timely Warning should contact the Clemson University Police Department by calling 911 or 864-656-2222.
-Information that could compromise law enforcement efforts will not be disseminated
+Clemson University will use one or more of the following means: - · Media Relations will be responsible for issuing the Timely Warning Notice by email to students' and employees' campus email addresses - · Text messaging to cellphones of those enrolled in the service - · Emergency website - Timely Warnings are posted on the CU Safety website at clemson.edu/cusafety - Timely Warnings may be posted to other locations, including both public and university social media channels as deemed appropriate: twitter.com/CU\Police?ref\src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor instagram.com/explore/ locations/1038447389642932/clemson-university-police-department?hl=en - Anyone with information possibly warranting a Timely Warning should contact the Clemson University Police Department by calling 911 or 864-656-2222.
+Information that could compromise law enforcement efforts will not be disseminated.